Google's Jules AI Agent: Autonomous Coding and Environment Setup Guide

 /app; all commands are logged in the dashboard.

-The agent’s behavior resembles a remote engineer: it clones the repo, performs the scripted setup, runs tasks, and leaves artefacts you can review.
+Jules works like a remote engineer: it clones the repo, performs the scripted setup, runs tasks, and leaves artifacts you can review.

 Session workflow